RobertBonagura/CS213-Program1/README.md

 ```

 This creates a branch on the remote repo called **ezra**.
 This will allow me to go to the remote github page, and review them myself before *merging* those changes to master.
 We should try to make a habit of reviewing and merging each others work before pushing individual branches to master.

+## Merges and Pulling
+Once either have of us has reviewed one another's code, we can use Github to merge that branch to master.

+If I ever merge your branch to master, the very next thing I will do is go to local repo, `git checkout ` into my master branch, and then execute `git pull origin master`.

+This way I can work with these new changes OR stay in my local branch **bobby** to finish what I was working to eventually execute `git push origin bobby` for you to eventually review and merge to master.